 So, you’re interested in a career as a dental assistant—good for you!
 Dental assisting offers stability, strong potential for growth, and a way to measurably improve the lives of others with your work.
 Of course, it also requires a variety of skills.
-While Risio’s diploma program for dental assisting can help you develop the “hard” skills you’ll need to perform your duties (such as taking X-rays, preparing dental materials, and disinfecting instruments), you’ll also have to develop numerous “soft” skills through intention and regular practice.
+While Risio’s dental assistant training program can help you develop the “hard” skills you’ll need to perform your duties (such as taking X-rays, preparing dental materials, and disinfecting instruments), you’ll also have to develop numerous “soft” skills through intention and regular practice.

 Below, we’ve identified 10 skills the most successful dental assistants bring to their work—as well as the kinds of situations in which you might need to use them.
 Read on, and learn all about how developing these capabilities can give you an edge in your career.